PauloLobito/pw_mtp_project/Commit Message Best Practices/commit_messages.md

 Use the imperative mood in the subject
 Explain in the description what changes were made and why Keep the subject up to 50 characters and the description formatted in 72-character columns

+5. Conclusion
+In this tutorial, we’ve studied the main best practices for writing good Git commit messages.
+As we’ve learned, there are many common practices, such as the 50/72 rule and conventional commits, which lead us to well-structured and informative commit messages.